NRJ900/NRJ900/README.md

 # 💫 About Me:

-Welcome to my GitHub!
-I'm a passionate developer, machine learning enthusiast, and cybersecurity researcher who loves building innovative projects that solve real-world problems.
+Hi!
+I'm Neeraj — a Computer Science enthusiast, passionate developer, and cybersecurity researcher dedicated to building secure, intelligent, and user-friendly systems.
+I specialize in full-stack development, AI integrations, and real-time applications using React, Python, and modern tools.
+I'm particularly excited about emerging technologies like LLMs, AI agents, and automation that solve real-world problems.

+Whether it's designing intuitive UIs, deploying scalable backends, or experimenting with machine learning, I love turning ideas into impactful, working solutions.

 # 💻 Tech Stack:
 <div align="center">